-Arrive early enough on race day for an adequate warmup priot to start.
+Arrive early enough on race day for an adequate warmup prior start.

 Spend between 5 and 10 minutes loosening up your muscles with arm swings and other gentle movements.
 A light jog or brisk walk can also help increase circulation and prepare your body to race.
+We also allow a warm-up swim.